Enrico Fermi: Early life

 Enrico Fermi was born in Rome, Italy, on 29 September 1901.
 He was the third child of Alberto Fermi, a division head in the Ministry of Railways, and Ida de Gattis, an elementary school teacher.
 His sister, Maria, was two years older, his brother Giulio a year older.
 After the two boys were sent to a rural community to be wet nursed, Enrico rejoined his family in Rome when he was two and a half.
-Although he was baptized a Roman Catholic in accordance with his grandparents' wishes, his family was not particularly religious; Enrico was an agnostic throughout his adult life.
+Although he was baptized a Catholic in accordance with his grandparents' wishes, his family was not particularly religious; Enrico was an agnostic throughout his adult life.
 As a young boy, he shared the same interests as his brother Giulio, building electric motors and playing with electrical and mechanical toys.
 Giulio died during an operation on a throat abscess in 1915 and Maria died in an airplane crash near Milan in 1959.

-At a local market in Campo de' Fiori Fermi found a physics book, the 900-page Elementorum physicae mathematicae.
+At a local market in Campo de' Fiori, Fermi found a physics book, the 900-page Elementorum physicae mathematicae.
 Written in Latin by Jesuit Father Andrea Caraffa, a professor at the Collegio Romano, it presented mathematics, classical mechanics, astronomy, optics, and acoustics as they were understood at the time of its 1840 publication.
 With a scientifically inclined friend, Enrico Persico, Fermi pursued projects such as building gyroscopes and measuring the acceleration of Earth's gravity.

-In 1914, Fermi, who used to often meet with his father in front of the office after work, met a colleague of his father called Adolfo Amidei, who would walk part of the way home with Alberto.
+Enrico would often meet his father Alberto in front of his office after work, and in 1914 he met his father’s colleague Adolfo Amidei, who was accustomed to walking part of the way home with Alberto.

 Enrico had learned that Adolfo was interested in mathematics and physics and took the opportunity to ask Adolfo a question about geometry.
 Adolfo understood that the young Fermi was referring to projective geometry and then proceeded to give him a book on the subject written by Theodor Reye.
 Two months later, Fermi returned the book, having solved all the problems proposed at the end of the book, some of which Adolfo considered difficult.
 Upon verifying this, Adolfo felt that Fermi was "a prodigy, at least with respect to geometry", and further mentored the boy, providing him with more books on physics and mathematics.
 Adolfo noted that Fermi had a very good memory and thus could return the books after having read them because he could remember their content very well.